 How much do software engineers earn?

 An average software engineer earns $100 annually.
-Senior engineers earn as high as $200 annually.
+Senior engineers earn as much as $200 annually.

 Which Programming Language Should I Start With?